BigLep/filecoin-upload-action/examples/README.md

 3. Both workflows should run automatically
 4. Check for PR comment with IPFS CID

-### Test with Fork PR
-1. Fork your repo (or have someone else fork it)
-2. Make changes in the fork
-3. Open PR from the fork to your main repo
-4. Both workflows should run
-5. Comment should appear on the PR

 ### Verify Security
-- ✅ Fork PR should NOT see `WALLET_PRIVATE_KEY` in logs
-- ✅ Fork PR cannot modify `minDays` or `maxTopUp` values (they're hardcoded in main branch)
+- ✅ PR cannot modify `minStorageDays` or `filecoinPayBalanceLimit` values (they're hardcoded in main branch)
 - ✅ Only the build output crosses the trust boundary

 ---